-We can accommodate any food allergy within a vegetarian spectrum.
+We can accommodate any food allergy within a vegan spectrum.
 Being vegetarian/vegan for decades, we know how difficult it can be to go out and have a great meal.
 We make it easy for you to enjoy incredible food.

 Being meat free is better for the environment too.
 You can read more here about why it’s green to be veggie!
 The leading cause of global warming is the animal agricultural industry.
 It’s estimated that 55% of greenhouse gases are created by farmed animals and the emissions from farming their grain through to the slaughter process.
 We can save the earth with a more plant based diet.

 And let’s not forget the starving people in the world.
 Animals raised for meat consume far more grain than would be needed to feed every starving person on the planet.

 Pancakes and maple syrup – Orange Poppyseed, Blueberry Cornmeal or Apple Oatmeal